-HillSide Christian College is an Independent Private School.
-The College Board, Senior Executive team, Staff, HillSide Church, Chaplains and Parents at our college are committed to working together to provide a safe and caring environment where each student is given the opportunity to develop academic rigour and to achieve personal excellence in a positive and safe environment.
+HillSide Christian College is an independent private school.
+The College Board, senior executive team, staff, HillSide Church, chaplains and parents at our College are committed to working together to provide a safe and caring environment where each student is given the opportunity to develop academic rigour and to achieve personal excellence in a positive and safe environment.
 More especially, we focus on directing students towards a relationship with the Lord Jesus Christ, which is the basis on which all teaching and learning transpires.
 One of our goals is to also enable every student to develop the knowledge, understanding and skills to make choices ensuring their happiness and success.

-In 2021 HillSide Christian College celebrates 44 years of delivering a Christian education.
+In 2023, HillSide Christian College achieves 46 years of delivering a Christian education.
 We have, and will continue to enjoy, a very positive relationship with our parents and the wider community.
 You can become actively involved in our learning community in a number of ways.
 Please liaise with staff regarding what you can offer, and we will gladly accommodate your skills and talents.
 It is our role to ensure that the foundations are laid for each student to give of their best, and to remain motivated to achieve excellence.

 The purpose of this handbook is to provide parents and students with information about the academic subjects that are provided in the curriculum suite at HillSide Christian College.
-Students in Year 9 are currently studying a combination of subjects that are correlated to the Australian Curriculum.
+Students in Year 9 are currently studying a combination of subjects that are correlated to the Australian Curriculum, as interpreted and mandated by SCSA.
 The Australian Curriculum is a national initiative implemented across all states and territories in Australia.

-In 2021, Year 9 students will study the core subjects of English, Mathematics, Science and Human and Social Sciences (HASS).
+In 2023, Year 9 students will study the core subjects of English, Mathematics, Science and Humanities and Social Sciences (HASS).
 Christian Living, Health and Physical Education (Sport) are subjects undertaken by all students across the school year as stand-alone subjects, with Option courses available to each student in the learning areas of The Arts, Technologies and Languages.